 Yearly preventive care (well-child) visits that include height, weight and body mass index measurements, developmental screenings, behavioral assessments and medical history are covered, as well as the screenings, tests, counseling and vaccines2 listed below.
 Note: Vaccines administered at a pharmacy are not authorized under New York State Law for persons under age 18, with the exception of the influenza (flu) vaccine.
-Additional vaccines may be administered under federal quidelines.
-Please visit NYSHIP Online and view topics under "What's New" for information on the COVID-19 vaccine.
+Additional vaccines may be administered under federal or state guidelines.